acf-gamma/legal-codex/docs/Title I. Introduction/I. Purpose.md

 A. The Legal Codex shall act as the supreme law of the Foundation.

-B. Except as otherwise explicitly specified herein all laws set forth under the Legal Codex shall apply to all members of the Foundation without any sort of exception.
+B. Except as otherwise explicitly specified within appropriate law all laws set forth under the Legal Codex shall apply to all members of the Foundation without any sort of exception.

 ---